 Protex

-An international research project examining how the European Union, the United Nations, and the African Union practice protection of civilians
+An international research project that examined how the European Union, the United Nations, and the African Union practice protection of civilians

 Protex